Webinar

 Here are answers to some fundamental questions that may help you better understand capital markets and how they work.

-Capital markets are most commonly made up of stock and bond markets.
+Capital markets are most commonly defined as stock and bond markets.

-• Stock (equities) is issued by a corporation, providing an ownership stake in the firm.
-Individuals and institutions can purchase stock in the firm, obtain voting rights as a shareholder, and be a recipient of dividends paid out by the corporation from its earnings (profits).
-Stock values can rise and fall, and investors can re-sell shares through an exchange on the secondary market, which is where bonds or shares of stock are bought and sold after their initial public offering.
+• Stocks (equities) are issued by a corporation, giving investors an ownership stake in the firm.
+Individuals and institutions can purchase stock in the company, have voting rights as a shareholder and receive dividends that the company pays out from its earnings (profits).
+Stock values can rise and fall, and investors can re-sell shares through an exchange on the secondary market, which is where bonds or shares of stock are bought and sold after their initial public offering (IPO, sometimes called “going public”).

 • A variety of entities issue bonds, such as governments, school districts and corporations.
-By purchasing a bond, the investor becomes a lender and is due interest and principal payments.
-Bondholders always take priority over stockholders when it comes to repayment, should the entity that issued the security face financial difficulty, such as bankruptcy.
+By buying a bond, the investor becomes a lender to the issuing entity and receives interest and principal payments.
+Bondholders always take priority over stockholders when it comes to repayment if the entity that issued the security faces financial difficulties, such as bankruptcy.

 How do capital markets work?

-A key to capital markets is the issuance of securities.
-Entities seeking to raise capital will issue debt or equity securities that are exchanged with investors.
-A corporation, for example, may issue new shares of stock, at a set price.
-However, once on the open market, the price of a security is generally always changing, reflecting demand in the market.
+The key to capital markets is the issuance of securities.
+Entities that want to raise money will issue debt (bonds) or equity (stocks) securities that are exchanged with investors.
+A corporation, for example, may issue new shares of stock at a set price.
+However, once that share is on the open market, its price will constantly change, reflecting demand in the market.

-When raising capital, companies or entities may issue new shares of a stock or bonds, with proceeds from investors going directly to the issuer to meet its current financial purposes.
-Original issues of stocks and bonds are not always accessible to individual investors, such as in an initial public offering (IPO) of stock.
+Proceeds from investors’ purchase of stocks or bonds go directly to the issuer to meet its current financial purposes.
+It’s important to note that original issues of stocks and bonds are not always accessible to individual investors, such as in an IPO.
 Most individuals purchase stocks on the secondary market, where those who previously purchased stocks or bonds can re-sell the securities they hold.

 How do capital markets differ from financial markets?

-There are similarities between the two; however, capital markets typically refer to the issuance of new securities to raise capital, while financial markets can refer to all forms of securities trading.
+There are similarities between the two, but capital markets typically refer to the issuance of new securities to raise capital, while financial markets can refer to all forms of securities trading.

 As you assess your own financial goals, understanding the current and anticipated performance of capital markets may help you more effectively position your assets to achieve your objectives.
-Discuss your circumstances with your financial professional to help determine the best steps to consider in today’s capital markets.
+As always, it can be helpful to discuss your circumstances with your financial professional to help determine your best steps in today’s capital markets.

 Related articles